MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embedded-performance-best-practices.md

 When embedding several visuals from the same report, don't generate a new [iFrame](pbi-glossary.md#inline-frame-iframe) for each visual.
 Use a single iFrame to [render the report](/javascript/api/overview/powerbi/embed-report) with the [specified visuals](/javascript/api/overview/powerbi/embed-visual).

-When embedding multiple visuals into a single iFrame, consider the following:
+When embedding multiple visuals into a single iFrame, consider the following points:

 * Power BI uses iFrames to embed a report.
 Sometimes you might want to add more content between the visuals (for example, text or graphics that don't come from the report).
-In that case, you may need a different iFrame to render different visuals.
+In that case, you might need a different iFrame to render different visuals.
 For best performance, try and arrange the visuals so that you use the fewest iFrames possible.
-To reduce the number of iFrames, please consider using the [custom-layout feature](/javascript/api/overview/powerbi/custom-layout).
+To reduce the number of iFrames, consider using the [custom-layout feature](/javascript/api/overview/powerbi/custom-layout).

 * If you have visuals from different reports or different datasets, consider joining the datasets and creating a new report so that you can include all the visuals in the same iFrame.

-* Another alternative, if you have non-contiguous regions, or data from multiple datasets, is to create a [dashboard](/power-bi/create-reports/service-dashboard-tiles) and pin the visuals to it.
+* Another alternative, if you have noncontiguous regions, or data from multiple datasets, is to create a [dashboard](/power-bi/create-reports/service-dashboard-tiles) and pin the visuals to it.
 This allows you to:

-  * Embed the individual [tiles](/javascript/api/overview/powerbi/embed-dashboard-tile) into non-contiguous iFrames.
+  * Embed the individual [tiles](/javascript/api/overview/powerbi/embed-dashboard-tile) into noncontiguous iFrames.
 Dashboard tiles are lighter than reports and load faster.
   * Embed the entire dashboard into one iFrame.
 This allows you to have visuals from different reports or datasets in one iFrame without creating a new report.

   Keep in mind, however, that dashboard tiles aren't interactive and don't [refresh](/power-bi/connect-data/refresh-data) with the same frequency as visuals.